chetnashah/mlnotes/ExplorationNotes.md

 * As variance grows, we need larger samples to have same degree of confidence.

+* Binomial distribution is really important for information theory.

 ### Exploration with Python

 * parameters is what model predicts, hyper-parameters is what the programmer has to provide from outside, e.g. no of branching etc in